RauschSchottManuel/RauschSchottManuel/README.md

 ### Hi there,
 my name is Manuel Rausch-Schott.
-I am a Developer from Austria.
+I am a Software Developer from Austria.

 - 🏡 Upper Austria
 - 👨‍🎓 HTBLA Leonding